robstave/angular2-training/session-one/page4.md

 ## Files
-Include in this directory is the final version of the exercise.
+Included in this directory is the final version of the exercise.
 Assuming you have typescript and angular cli installed, you should be able to just use npm update to use it.

-## Further study